skutis/jtbubl/README.md

  1. Tokio (Scrambled Formation)
  2. Bubble Bobble

+Some of the MRA files provided may not work as there is some variation in Bubble Bobble bootleg hardware which is not implemented.
+Official Tokio MRA file will not work because the MCU hardware is not yet implemented in the core.
+Only the bootleg MRA for Tokio works.

-Note that Tokio hangs up after a life is lost if the RBF is compiled without sound.
+Note for developers: Tokio hangs up after a life is lost if the RBF is compiled without sound.

 ## Test Screen